-Breast Cancer has been ranked as the number one cancer among Indian women with age adjusted rate as high as 25.8 per 100,000 women, as per the latest statistics published in the Asia Pacific Journal of Clinical Oncology.
-Bengaluru has ranked third with age adjusted incidence rate of carcinoma of the breast found as high as 34.4 per 100,000 women.
+Breast Cancer has been ranked as the number one cancer among Indian women with an age-adjusted rate as high as 25.8 per 100,000 women, as per the latest statistics published in the Asia Pacific Journal of Clinical Oncology.
+Bengaluru has ranked third with an age-adjusted incidence rate of carcinoma of the breast found as high as 34.4 per 100,000 women.
 Projections for India suggest the number of breast cancer cases will likely go as high as 1,797,900 by 2020.
 Though there has been an increase in health check-ups among women recently, we can still see that screening is low on priority even in major cities.

 Cytecare hospital is the first hospital in the city to introduce Digital Breast Tomosynthesis (popularly known as 3D-Mammography) for women.

-There is no organised national or regional breast cancer screening program in India.
-Naturally, majority of those involved in women’s health are not aware of the available technology and expertise in the field of breast cancer diagnosis.
+There is no organized national or regional breast cancer screening program in India.
+Naturally, the majority of those involved in women’s health are not aware of the available technology and expertise in the field of a breast cancer diagnosis.
 Needless to say, women undergoing screening have little understanding of the tests or the results thereof.